dclive/EliteDesk-G2/README.md

 Note: Sleep doesn't work due to iGPU; there's no solution to this.

 Action required on your part: regenerate serials and such; keep SMBIOS the same.
 Works great.

+Big credit to [randyzhong](https://github.com/randyzhong) for his work on this.